sitebuilderstudio/cashier/README.md

 # Cashier
-This is the scaffold plugin we use to build out custom Stripe subscription checkouts for WordPress.
+This is the scaffold plugin we use to build out custom Stripe integrations for WordPress.

 More info on wpcashier.com